 According to archeological findings from the fifth to the seventh centuries AD, the northern half of Tohoku (roughly extending from northern Miyagi prefecture to Aomori) and the western part of Hokkaido formed a single cultural area, and the evidence for this is that many Ainu place names are left in the Tohoku.
-It is beyond the discussion of this introduction to go into the Jomon, Epi-Jomon and Yayoi cultures as they affected the Tohoku region, but to simplify this discussion, it is now believed that evidence points to the Emishi tie in with the Tohoku Middle Yayoi pottery culture that is heavily influenced by Jomon forms--almost as if these peoples were gradually adopting Yayoi culture from the seventh to the eighth centuries.
+It goes beyond the discussion of this introduction to go into the Jomon, Epi-Jomon and Yayoi cultures as they affected the Tohoku region (please follow links to those pages).
+It is now believed that evidence points to the Emishi tie with the Tohoku Middle Yayoi pottery culture that is heavily influenced by Jomon forms--as these peoples were gradually adopting Yayoi culture from the seventh to the eighth century.

 Indirect evidence that shows the relationship between the Jomon, Ancient Japanese and the Ainu come from studies in physical anthropology(1).
 In several studies of cranial and skeletal measurements of past and present Japanese populations there is a historical correlation between the Ainu and Jomon.
 In these findings, Jomon skeletal remains are most ancestral to the Ainu population.
-There is evidence of change also in the Japanese population from the middle of Japan outward to the peripheral areas, such as the Tohoku where the Emishi lived.
-In these findings, Jomon skeletal remains are most ancestral to the Ainu population.
-They had at one point inhabited nearly all of what is now modern Japan.
-When you compare the cranial measurements of the Jomon with other East Asian groups, including modern Japanese, they define one extreme deviation from mongoloid or East Asian groups.
+There is evidence of change also in the Japanese population from the middle of Japan outward to the peripheral areas, as in the Tohoku where the Emishi lived, such that the peripheral areas show a closer relationship to the Ainu and Jomon.
+When the cranial measurements of the Jomon are compared with other East Asian groups, including modern Japanese, they define one extreme deviation from mongoloid or East Asian groups.
 One could consider them to be a race apart from other East Asians, even when Japanese populations that have closer affinities to them are included with the exception of the Ainu (see Ossenberg 1986:199-215; Kidder 1993:79,101).

-Even today, the traces of Jomon inheritance can be seen in the modern Japanese population.
+Even today, the traces of Jomon inheritance can be seen in some modern Japanese populations.
 In areas furthest from the central areas of Japan, Jomon features are still present according to the same cranial and skeletal analyses above.
-As a whole there is a gradient from the modern Kinki (the Osaka, Kansai area), the modern Kanto (the Tokyo area), the modern Tohoku, the Ainu people, and finally the ancient Jomon population.
-The Jomon as we have previously stated are a race apart from the modern populations of Japan, and the Ainu are closest to them in affiliation, however, not surprisingly, the modern Tohoku population is closer to the Jomon than the modern Kinki group.
+As a whole there is a gradient from the modern Kinki being least related (the Osaka, Kansai area), to the modern Kanto (the Tokyo area), to the modern Tohoku, to the Ainu people who are most related to the ancient Jomon population.
+The modern Tohoku population is closer to the Jomon than the modern Kinki group in this gradient.
 This modern data corroborates the argument, that each area conquered by the continental Asian group who were the Japanese speakers who started from the Kinki region were absorbed by them, so that those who were conquered later still conserved more Jomon traits than those who were conquered at an earlier time.
 The Emishi and the Ainu were the latest of the Jomon people to be conquered during historical time, and the conquest of the former is the subject of this web page.

-The place where the Emishi fit into this picture follows in the descriptions given about them in the historical period.
-They are known as mojin or kebito (hairy people) by their Japanese conquerors, and contemporary Chinese court historians of the T'ang.
-And this is where history begins to corroborate physical anthropology.
+The place where the Emishi fit in with the Ainu follows in the descriptions about the former in the historical period.
+They are known as mojin or kebito (hairy people) by the Japanese, and contemporary Chinese court historians of the T'ang.
 The Ainu are known for their abundant hair, both on the torso and limbs, and mostly in their heavy beards.
-It is absolutely certain that people ancestral to the Ainu lived in northern Honshu in this time period because of the many Ainoid place names that are left.
-This coincides with the areas that used to be under Ainu control.
-The very word Emishi is probably a Japanese derivation of the word "emchiu" or "enjyu" which translates to "man" in the Ainu/Emishi language.
+Just as I wrote above it is thought that people ancestral to the Ainu lived in northern Honshu in this time period because of the many Ainoid place names that are left.
+This coincides with the historical area the Emishi are thought to have settled.
+The very word Emishi is probably a Japanese derivation of the word "emchiu" or "enjyu" which translates to "man" in the Ainu language.
 The kanji characters for Emishi are identical to Ezo.
-Before Ainu came into usage in the Meiji period they were known as Ezo.
+Before they were known as Ainu in the Meiji period they were known as Ezo.

 The illustration shows Emishi as they may have appeared in the seventh century AD.
 They have some armor taken either from trade with the Japanese, or in some cases from captive and fallen soldiers.
-These would include the iron helmets and leather cuirasses.
+These would include the iron helmets and cuirasses.
 Weapons were items of trade.
-Swords and daggers were of Emishi manufacture: small daggers and warabite-tou swords.
+Swords, daggers and spears were thought to be of Emishi manufacture: small daggers and warabite-tou swords.
 Bows also (not shown here) were natively produced.
 The tatoos reflect a description given to these people in the Nihon-shoki, The shield held by the man (second from the right) is purely conjecture and reflects a Jomon design from the Kamegaoka culture.
 Their clothing is purely Ainu in design and execution assuming that this textile culture was shared with their ancestors the epi-Jomon as well (recently I have modified my view into thinking that the textile culture was perhaps an earlier precursor to the Ainu).
 None of this is known for certain.
-This differs from the ones I have recently produced particularly in the Conquest of Emishi page and represents an earlier interpretation.
+This illustration differs from the ones I have recently produced particularly in the Conquest of Emishi page and represents an earlier interpretation.
 However, aside from possibly mature Ainu textile, this is still a valid interpretation as it shows the mixed cultural elements, both textiles from the Japanese Kofun and Nara cultures through trade to animal hides that were produced natively.
-This accurately portrays the physical types here range from epi-Jomon (Ainu) to a mixture of Yayoi Japanese settlers with epi-Jomon.
+This accurately portrays the physical types ranging from epi-Jomon (Ainu) to a mixture of Yayoi Japanese settlers with epi-Jomon.
 One note on the belts seen in the center and center right figure: these belts were modeled after those that were given to Emishi chiefs by the Japanese Ritsuryo state and are non-native.
 They were given to show court ranks and used by the Japanese to confer kimi status on regional allied Emishi leaders and were found in their tombs.